 We like the simple black plastic design of the PowerPort Speed, with its nicely rounded corners and minimal appearance that should blend into any home.

-3. Aukey 6-Port Desktop Charging Station
+2. Aukey 6-Port Desktop Charging Station - Most Outputs

-Priced in line with the two desktop chargers listed above (and actually in stock for UK readers), this Aukey Charging Station offers six outputs for charging your USB-powered devices.
+This Aukey Charging Station offers six outputs for charging your USB-powered devices.
 None of these ports supports Power Delivery, so it's for charging phones, tablets and other smaller USB devices only - not laptops.

-Unlike its competitors, all six are full-size USB-A outputs, though two operate at the higher speed of Quick Charge 3.0.
+All six are full-size USB-A outputs, though two operate at the higher speed of Quick Charge 3.0.
 The remaining four operate at up to 10.5W, which is still fast.
 Do note that the maximum output of this device is 60W, so with all six ports in use you'd see slightly slower charging from each.

 There's a three-pin wall plug with a 1m cable in the box, which is short enough to prevent cable clutter, but may be a little too short depending on where you intend to place the charger.